-No application is necessary to purchase OTC and leftover limited licenses—they go on sale starting at 9 a.m.
-MST, the first Tuesday in August (August 5, 2014).
+No application is necessary to purchase OTC and leftover limited licenses— date of availability TBD.
 These are sold online, by phone (1-800/244-5613), at license agents, and at CPW offices and Parks around the state.

 Over-the-Counter (OTC) Unlimited Licenses: There are antlered (bull) elk licenses available to resident and non-resident hunters for 2nd or 3rd rifle season.
 These licenses can be used to hunt in 92 GMUs across Colorado.There are also OTC: Either-sex and cow elk archery licenses; Either-sex pronghorn archery licenses; and Either-sex and doe rifle whitetail deer licenses that allow hunting in numerous units around the state.
 The applicable maps of these units are in the species sections of the brochure and can be downloaded online.OTC licenses provide you the flexibility to discover new units, scout different habitat, and, potentially, combine your hunt with the opportunity to hunt another species.

-Over-the-Counter Licenses with Caps: A preset number of bear, antlerless elk, and either-sex elk licenses are available for specific units and specific seasons on a first-come, first-served basis for resident and non-resident hunters.
+Over-the-Counter Licenses with Caps: A preset number of bear and either-sex elk licenses are available for specific units and specific seasons on a first-come, first-served basis for resident and non-resident hunters.
 These are called licenses "with caps."